AlmuraDev/AlmuraSDK-Legacy/README.md

 >1.
 Go to 'File > Settings'.
 >2.
 Click the drop down for 'Compiler' on the left-hand side and select 'Java Compiler'.
 >3.
-Select Obsidian and set the 'Target bytecode version' as '1.7'.
+Select AlmuraSDK and set the 'Target bytecode version' as '1.7'.
 >4.
 Click Apply and OK and try running it again.

 __Why do I get `Zip file rt.jar failed to read properly` in IntelliJ?__